 In this section, we will help you identify and learn about the various non-motor symptoms of Parkinson’s so you can take the first steps to living well.

 What is a non-motor symptom?

-Non-motor symptoms are effects of Parkinson’s not related to movement.
+Non-motor symptoms of Parkinson’s are effects not related to movement.

 There is a wide variety of possible non-motor symptoms of Parkinson’s, ranging from physiological effects like trouble swallowing, pain and fatigue, to mental and emotional impacts, such as mood changes, cognitive challenges and anxiety.
 Just as Parkinson’s effects everyone differently, the type, frequency and severity of non-motor symptoms each person experiences vary.
 Remember, just because something is listed as a non-motor symptom of Parkinson’s does not mean you will experience it.

-Non-motor symptoms have traditionally been harder to identify because they are not as obvious as many of the physical symptoms.
+Non-motor symptoms of Parkinson’s have traditionally been harder to identify because they are not as obvious as many of the physical symptoms.
 However, non-motor symptoms of Parkinson’s often begin before the more visible physical symptoms.
 These are called “pre-motor symptoms.”
 Symptoms such as loss of smell, depression and constipation may appear years before your actual diagnosis.

 Non-motor symptoms also tend to cause more stress and frustration in everyday life than the motor symptoms of Parkinson’s.
 Recognizing and discovering how you can best manage your non-motor symptoms are critical for learning to live well with Parkinson’s.